John Carpenter's unrealized projects: Victory Out of Time

+In 1987, Carpenter signed a four picture deal with producers Shep Gordon and Andre Blay.
+After the first two films were produced, Prince of Darkness and They Live, he was set to begin production on Victory Out of Time in 1989.
+However, due to a lack of funding, the production was canceled.
 In 2011, Carpenter answered on Twitter that Victory Out of Time was a "different take on time travel."

 At Midnight

 A fourth film in the Alive Films-Carpenter agreement, entitled At Midnight, from a screenplay co-written with long-time collaborator Tommy Lee Wallace, also went unproduced.
 No plot details are known.

 The Exorcist III

 In 1989, Carpenter was offered The Exorcist III, and met with writer William Peter Blatty (who also authored the novel on which it was based, Legion) during the course of a week.
 However, the two disagreed about the film's climax and Carpenter refused the project.
 Blatty directed the film himself a year later.
-Carpenter said that although they argued about the ending, they had a mutual respect and talked about an interest they shared: quantum physics.

 Pincushion

 In 1989, Carpenter was going to direct Pincushion, a post-apocalyptic odyssey from rookie writer John Raffo (which producer Scott Rudin purchased during the writers' strike for $500,000).
 The film's relatively modest budget escalated towards $20 million, when Cher was cast in the lead role of the driver in post-plague America who must deliver a life-saving serum to save Salt Lake City.
 The film went undeveloped, leading to copies of the script being sold online.